Socialism: Criticism

 Critics of socialism have argued that in any society where everyone holds equal wealth, there can be no material incentive to work because one does not receive rewards for a work well done.
 They further argue that incentives increase productivity for all people and that the loss of those effects would lead to stagnation.
 Some critics of socialism argue that income sharing reduces individual incentives to work and therefore incomes should be individualized as much as possible.

 Peter Self criticized the aims of socialism, arguing that equality erodes away at individual diversities and that the establishment of an equal society would have to entail strong coercion.

 Milton Friedman argued that the absence of private economic activity would enable political leaders to grant themselves coercive powers, powers that, under a capitalist system, would instead be granted by a capitalist class, which Friedman found preferable.

 Many commentators on the political right point to the mass killings under communist regimes, claiming them as an indictment of socialism.

 Opponents of this view, including supporters of socialism, state that these killings were aberrations caused by specific authoritarian regimes rather than socialism itself.
 They draw comparisons to killings, famines and excess deaths under capitalism, colonialism and anti-communist authoritarian governments.

+Bhaskar Sunkara, the founding editor of the American socialist magazine Jacobin, argued that the appeal of socialism persists due to the inequality and "tremendous suffering" under current global capitalism, the use of wage labor "which rests on the exploitation and domination of humans by other humans," and ecological crises, such as climate change.
+Some in the scientific community have suggested that a contemporary radical response to social and ecological problems could be seen in the emergence of movements associated with degrowth, eco-socialism and eco-anarchism.